Elias Díaz Player Props: Rockies vs. Yankees

 Elias Díaz At The Plate

-- Among qualified hitters in baseball, his batting average ranks 41st, his on-base percentage ranks 84th, and he is 77th in the league in slugging.
+- Among the qualifying hitters, he ranks 48th in batting average, while his on-base percentage ranks 83rd and he is 79th in slugging.

-- Looking at the 80 games he has played this season, he's homered in nine of them (11.3%), and in 2.9% of his trips to the plate.
+- Looking at the 81 games he has played this season, he's hit a long ball in nine of them (11.1%), and in 2.9% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.